CleverRaven/Cataclysm-DDA/doc/NPCs.md

 The topic id, can be one of the build in topics, but if several talk topics *in json* have the same id, the last topic definition will override the previous ones.

 ### dynamic_line
 This is the line spoken by the NPC.
-It can be a simple string, or an array of strings.
-If it's an array, a line will be chosen randomly every time the NPC needs it.
-Each entry has the same probability.
+See the chapter for dynamic_line below.
 It is optional, if it's not defined and this topic has the same id as a built in topic, the `dynamic_line` from that built in topic will be used.
 Otherwise the NPC will say nothing.

 ### response
 An array with possible responses, it must not be empty.
 Each entry must be a response object, see below.

 ### replace_built_in_responses
 A boolean (optional, default is `false`) that defines whether to dismiss the build in responses for that topic.
 If there are no built in responses, this won't do anything.
 If `true`, the built in responses are ignored and only those from this definition in json are used.
 If `false`, the responses from json are used *and* the built in responses (if any).

+---

+## dynamic_line
+A dynamic line can either be a simple string, or an complex object, or an array with `dynamic_line` entries.
+If it's an array, an entry will be chosen randomly every time the NPC needs it.
+Each entry has the same probability.

+A complex `dynamic_line` usually contains several `dynamic_line` entry and some condition that determines which is used.

 ---